tawfiqur001/bracu-cgpa-calculator/README.md

 This calculator is an unofficial student-made tool and is intended for estimation purposes only.
 Always verify your academic records through the official BRAC University student portal.

----

-Made by Md.
-Tawfiqur Rahman with the help of Claude.